ardriveapp/ardrive-cli/README.md

 If your system encounters an error while posting the transaction, you can retry posting the transaction for as long as your tx_anchor is valid ([learn more about tx_anchors here][tx_anchors]).
 You may retry and/or resume posting chunks at any time after your transaction has posted.
 The ArDrive CLI allows you to take advantage of this Arweave protocol capability.

-Using the CLI, when the transaction post has succeeded but the chunk upload fails due to the process crashing the data transaction's ID could be lost.
-But a user has a few options to recover this ID.
-If it is their last transaction, they can quickly recover this transaction ID with the `ardrive last-tx -w /path/to/wallet` command.
-Another option us to use an Arweave gateway GQL endpoint to search for transactions that belong to their wallet.
-Or they could check out their latest transactions with a third party tool like [ViewBlock][viewblock].
+Using the CLI, when the transaction post has succeeded but the chunk upload step fails, the data transaction's ID could be lost.
+There are a few options to recover this ID.
+If the failed transaction is the most recent one sent from a wallet, the transaction ID can be quickly recovered with the `ardrive last-tx -w /path/to/wallet` command.
+Other options for finding the partially uploaded transaction's ID include:

+-   Using an Arweave gateway GQL http endpoint to search for transactions that belong to the wallet.
+See this [Arweave GQL Guide][gql-guide] for more info.
+-   Browse the recent transactions associated with the wallet via a block explorer tool like [ViewBlock][viewblock].

-In order to re-seed the chunks to an unbundled ArFS data transaction, a user must have the data transaction ID, the original file data, and a destination folder ID or a valid file ID for the file.
-With this information simply use the `retry-tx` command:
+In order to re-seed the chunks for an unbundled ArFS data transaction, a user must have the data transaction ID, the original file data, and either a destination folder ID or a valid file ID for the file.
+Supply that information to the `retry-tx` command like so:

 ```shell
 ardrive retry-tx --transaction-id { Data Transaction ID } --parent-folder-id { Destination Folder ID }  --local-path /path/to/file  --wallet-file /path/to/wallet
 ```

 **Note: Retry feature is currently only available for PUBLIC unbundled file transactions.
-It is also perfectly safe to mistakenly re-seed the chunks of a healthy transaction, the transaction will remain stable and the wallet will not be re-charged.**
+It is also perfectly safe to mistakenly re-seed the chunks of a healthy transaction, the transaction will remain stable and the wallet balance will not be affected.**

 ### Moving Files<a id="moving-files"></a>